lifechurch/k8s-deploy-helper/README.md

 Sometimes you have secrets that have different values depending on if you're running in production or staging.
 Our helper allows you to do this by prefixing your secret with the uppercased version of your GitLab CI stage name.

-For example, let's say you have a secret called api_env, that needs to have different values depending on if you're deploying to one of three stages: review, staging or production.
+For example, let's say you have a secret called ```api_env```, that needs to have different values depending on if you're deploying to one of three stages: review, staging, or production.

 Instead of creating a variable in GitLab called ```SECRET_api_env```, you would create three: